 The registration fee for new students is due when registering.
 All other months are due on the first of each calendar month.
-New students joining after September will have their class charges pro-rated from the time they join.

 Payments can be made in person with cash, check, money order, or credit/debit card or online with debit/credit card, ACH draft, or Paypal.
 Center Stage has a very fair policy regarding payment for tuition and subsequent assessment of late fees.
 Payments are due by the first class of each calendar month.
 There is no late fee assessed until after 10th of the month.
 Any account unpaid after the 10th of the month will have late charges assessed for 10% of the total account balance, including past due late fees.
 All accounts will receive a statement by email when the upcoming month’s tuition is posted to your account.
 If you make a payment late, please include your late fee or you will be billed.
 If you make your payments by mail, be certain to allow adequate time for mail delivery.
 Thank you for your cooperation.

 Autopay accounts will be run for the balance on the account.
 This will include recital fees and costume fees when they become due.
 We strongly encourage automatic billing!
 It makes things easier for everyone.
 If you want to make payments on costumes, arrangements MUST be made with Misti.

 A returned check incurs a fee of $35.00.
 Any student with an overdue balance of more than 30 days will not be allowed into class until payment in full is received.
 Overdue balances must be paid by cash, money order, certified check, or by credit/debit card if paying online.